ykominami/apt-cyg/README.md

 # apt-cyg

 apt-cyg is a command-line installer for Cygwin which cooperates with Cygwin Setup and uses the same repository.
 The syntax is similar to apt-get.
+Usage
-Usage examples:
+examples:

 * `apt-cyg install <package names>` to install packages
 * `apt-cyg remove <package names>` to remove packages
 * `apt-cyg update` to update setup.ini
-* `apt-cyg show` to show installed packages
-* `apt-cyg find <pattern(s)>` to find packages matching patterns
+* `apt-cyg list [pattern(s)]` to list packages matching given pattern.
+If no pattern is given, list all installed packages.
-* `apt-cyg describe <pattern(s)>` to describe packages matching patterns
+* `apt-cyg show <pattern(s)>` to show packages matching patterns
 * `apt-cyg packageof <commands or files>` to locate parent packages

 ## Quick start